IvayloAsenov/GymBuddy/README.md

 - Ability to start/stop a workout
 - Timer when workout is started
 - The more you workout the better your gym buddy will look
+- Ability to complete daily challenges

 Functionalities to come:
 - Ability to choose male/female buddy
 - Ability to connect to Facebook
-- Ability to complete challenges
+- Ability to complete weekly challenges
 - A more complex algorith for gaining/losing weight
 - Ability to login and track progress